I live in one of the most amazing cities in the whole world: Mexico City, which also happens to have one of the best cuisines ever!

 So, which of these dishes have you tried already?
 Which one are you curious about?
 Let me know in the comments!

 Now, it’s great that you know about Mexican street food, but what about other types of Mexican food?
-That’s what we will be covering in this article, where you will learn about some very typical and weird Mexican food that I love!
+That’s what we will be covering in my next video, where you will learn about some very typical and weird Mexican food that I love!
 And even better, you will also learn how to make a super Mexican beer cocktail to impress your friends!